GLP-1 Pipeline 2026: Obesity Drug Timeline

 In practice, that means Foundayo now belongs in the post-approval bucket, CagriSema stays in the pending-decision bucket, and retatrutide remains in the readout-to-filing bucket until Lilly confirms a submission.
 Programs like survodutide, VK2735, and zenagamtide matter because they can change the next filing wave even without an immediate FDA action.

 If you need the definitive regulatory answer for one drug, use the linked status page.
+If you need the master collection of approval pages, start with the Approval Trackers hub.
 If you need the sequence of what lands next, what reads out next, and what could move the pipeline next, this calendar is the better page.

 Which 2026 Windows Matter Most?